 Visiting Information Update

-The national suspension on visiting due to the Covid-19 pandemic has been lifted.
-This means that visiting is now subject to local discretion by each individual health care Trust.
-As we still have local lockdown restrictions in place in Preston, and rising numbers of Covid cases within communities throughout Chorley and South Ribble, Lancashire Teaching Hospitals NHS Trust will for the time being focus on supporting visiting for those patients with additional needs only.
+Visiting is now subject to local discretion by each individual health care Trust.
+As we are currently subject to Tier 3 Governemnt measures within Lancashire, Lancashire Teaching Hospitals NHS Trust will for the time being focus on supporting visiting for those patients with additional needs only.
 This will be reviewed on a regular basis in line with local and national rates of infection in order to continue to keep our patients, staff, visitors and local community safe during the pandemic.

-From the 15th September 2020, please see the following visiting arrangements to support patients with additional support needs in each area:
+Please see the following visiting arrangements to support patients with additional support needs in each area (guidance from 15th September):

 - Adult Inpatient Visiting:

 Extended visiting for up to a maximum of 2 nominated people from the patients bubble for patients receiving End of Life Care.

 Extended visiting to one nominated person from the patients bubble to provide carers support to patients with additional needs, including patients with a cognitive impairment / learning disability / autism / visual / auditory impairment / language barriers.